aaa1386/anki-freeplane-pro/README.md

+# Based on lajohnston/anki-freeplane (MIT), developed by aaa1386

 # Anki Freeplane Importer Plugin

 This is a plugin for the Anki flashcard system that allows you to convert Freeplane/Freemind .mm mindmaps into cards.